ta-data-sao/data-projects/data-visualization/README.md

 <a name="presentation"></a>

 ## Presentation
-Your presentations will be 8-10 minutes long, with 2 additional minutes for questions and feedbacks.
+Your presentations will be 8-10 minutes long, with 2 additional minutes for questions and feedback.

 <a name="tips-&-tricks"></a>